 Saving energy in commercial properties not only helps to keep operating costs low, but can enhance the value of a property though the replacement of old equipment.
 Opportunities to put together energy-saving projects that are attractive to commercial property owners and managers have been further enhanced recently by the PACE program.
 PACE is an innovative way to finance energy efficiency and renewable energy upgrades to buildings.
 Property owners can receive financing for energy saving improvements that is repaid as a property tax assessment for up to 20 years.

-Our team has a vast amount of experience working with all types of higher education institutions, from community colleges and private collages to both large and small universities.
+Our team has a vast amount of experience working with all types of higher education institutions, from community colleges and private colleges to both large and small universities.
 We’ve made energy saving improvements to central plants, lab buildings, residence halls, field houses and rec centers, academic buildings (both classrooms and offices), administrative buildings, aquatic centers, and numerous others.
 We work with each of our higher education clients to understand how their campus works and what needs they have.

 School districts present great opportunities for saving energy, which in turn allows for more dollars to be directed toward the primary goal of educating students.
 On top of that, studies continue to show that enhancing the learning environment can have a direct and positive impact on student academic performance.
 Our work has encompassed districts that have as few as two buildings, to some of the very largest districts in the United States.